Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 You Azure AI Studio project has a "Management center".
 When you enter it, you will see a tab named "Connected resources" under your project.
 The `.connections` operations on the client allow you to enumerate the connections and get connection properties.
 Connection properties include the resource URL and authentication credentials, among other things.

+Below are code examples of some simple connection operations.
+Additional samples can be found under the "connetions" folder in the [package samples][samples].

 #### Get properties of all connections

 To list the properties of all the connections in the Azure AI Studio project: